Sil Swinkels

-Sil Swinkels (born 6 January 2004) is a Dutch footballer who currently plays as a centre-back or left-back for Exeter City, on loan from Premier League club Aston Villa.
-Swinkels is a product of the Aston Villa and Vitesse Arnhem academies and has played for the Netherlands internationally at youth levels up to under-18.
-Swinkels played on loan for EFL League One side Bristol Rovers in 2025, making his senior league debut and appearing fourteen times.
+Sil Laurentius Swinkels (born 6 January 2004) is a Dutch footballer who currently plays as a centre-back for club Sheffield Wednesday.
+Swinkels has played for the Netherlands internationally at youth levels up to under-18.

 Early life

 Swinkels was born in Sint-Oedenrode in the south of the Netherlands in 2004.

 Club career

 Youth career

 Having played youth football for Dutch sides RKSV Rhode, Helmond Sport, Brabant United and Vitesse Arnhem, he joined Aston Villa's academy in summer 2020.

 Swinkels made an unexpected first team debut for Aston Villa when, due to a COVID-19 outbreak, Villa were forced to play an inexperienced squad in an FA Cup third-round tie against Liverpool on 8 January 2021.

 On 24 May 2021, Swinkels was part of the Aston Villa U18s team that won the FA Youth Cup, beating Liverpool U18s 2–1 in the final.
 On 10 August 2021, he signed his first professional contract with Aston Villa.

 In March 2023, Swinkels suffered a torn ACL in a Premier League 2 match against Southampton B which he confirmed would result in an extended period on the sidelines.
 Swinkels eventually returned to football on 8 April 2024, in a 4–0 defeat for Villa U21s against Chelsea U21s.
 After coming back from injury and playing a part in Aston Villa U21s reaching the Premier League 2 play-offs and winning the Birmingham Senior Cup, on 17 May 2024, Swinkels signed a contract extension with Aston Villa.